Learn how to make the best mashed potatoes with this easy recipe! Rich, creamy, and flavorful, they're always a crowd-pleasing side dish.

 When the potatoes are tender, drain them into a colander.
 Lightly shake to remove excess water, and return the potatoes to the pot.

 Finally, mash!
 Use a potato masher to partially mash the potatoes.
 Then, pour in the milk and add the butter, salt, and pepper.
-Continue mashing until the potatoes have reach your desired consistency (we like them totally smooth!).
+Continue mashing until the potatoes reach your desired consistency (we like them totally smooth!).
 If desired, use a wooden spoon or spatula to stir in the sour cream.

 Season to taste, adding more butter, sour cream, and salt and pepper as needed.
 Enjoy!